ffund/run-my-experiment-on-geni-blog/2016-08-30-bridging-the-empathy-gap-between-web-developers-and-users.md

-In this experiment, you'll set up a topology on GENI that uses realistic link characteristics, based on measurements from actual US households.

-It should take about 60 minutes to run this experiment.
+Computer networking testbeds have made it easier for researchers to conduct realistic evaluations of new network protocols or services.
+However, it is challenging for users to configure testbeds or other experimental networks so that they are representative of typical home broadband links.
+To address this issue, we have developed a tool with which experimenters can configure links whose characteristics are drawn from a dataset of over 8,000 profiles of home Internet links in the United States, including fiber, cable, DSL, and satellite Internet connections from a range of speed and cost tiers.
+This post describes our tool, and explains how it may be used with a variety of experimental platforms.
+We hope to make it easier for researchers to mimic networks that are representative of a variety of home users, so as to potentially increase the relevance of their experiments to this population.

-To reproduce this experiment on GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
+To use our tool with GENI, you will need an account on the [GENI Portal](http://groups.geni.net/geni/wiki/SignMeUp), and you will need to have [joined a project](http://groups.geni.net/geni/wiki/JoinAProject).
 You should have already [uploaded your SSH keys to the portal and know how to log in to a node with those keys](http://groups.geni.net/geni/wiki/HowTo/LoginToNodes).
 If you're not sure if you have those skills, you may want to try [Lab Zero](http://tinyurl.com/geni-labzero) first.

 * Skip to [Results](#results)
 * Skip to [Run my experiment](#runmyexperiment)